-Therefore, any optimal algorithm for MCF yields a (k-1)-approximation algorithm for MSE.
+Krumke et al. [9] showed that any solution of cost c to the MCF problem on a graph with modified edge costs c(e)/u(e) is a solution of cost at most cF to MECF on the original graph.
+Therefore, any algorithm for MCF yields an Fapproximation algorithm for MECF.
 There are a number of efficient algorithms for the MCF problem.
-The best one for our setting is an algorithm due to Ahuja $et\ al.\ [1]$ that runs in $O(nm\log(nC)\log\log U)$ time, where $n,\ m,\ C,$ and U are the number of nodes, number of edges, maximum edge cost, and maximum edge capacity, respectively.
-Since in our transformation C=1 and U=k-1, we get the following result.
+The best one for our setting is an algorithm due to Ahuja et al. [1] that runs in $O(nm \log(nC) \log \log U)$ time, where n, m, C, and Uare the number of nodes, number of edges, maximum edge cost, and maximum edge capacity, respectively.
+Since in our transformation, F = k, C = 1, and U = k - 1, we get the following result.

 Theorem 6.
-There is a (k-1)-approximation algorithm for the MSE problem that runs in $O(nm \log n \log \log k)$ time.
+There is a k-approximation algorithm for the MSE problem that runs in $O(nm \log n \log \log k)$ time.

-On series-parallel graphs, a fully polynomial time approximation scheme is given for the MECF problem in [10].
-It leads to a $(1+\varepsilon)$ -approximation algorithm for the MSE problem on series-parallel graphs, with a running time of $O(m^3(1+1/\varepsilon)\log k)$.
+On series-parallel graphs, a fully polynomial time approximation scheme is given for the MECF problem in [9].
+It leads to a $(1 + \varepsilon)$ -approximation algorithm for the MSE problem on series-parallel graphs, with a running time of $O(m^3(1 + 1/\varepsilon) \log k)$ .